Waiting for Albert, at La Scène Parisienne

 More info

-It's not easy to be happy when things are going wrong
+It's not easy to be happy when you're feeling down

 Théâtre Tristan Bernard